Improving efficiency in transporting average treatment effects: Preliminaries

-where each variable is a deterministic, unknown function, $f$, of unobserved exogenous errors, $(U_S, U_W, U_A, U_S)$, as well as possibly observed endogenous variables \citep{Pearl2009}.
-We assume $S$ can be separated into a source population, $S=0$, and a target population, $S=1$.
-We also assume $A$ denotes a binary treatment/exposure variable. $Y$ can be categorical or continuous.
-As described in the Introduction, $W = (Z, V \backslash Z, X \backslash Z, W \backslash \{V \cap X\})$.
+We assume the same observed data as discussed in the Introduction: $O=(S, W, A, S \times Y)$, and assume $O_1, \ldots, O_n$ represents a sample of $n$ i.i.d.~observations of $O$.
+We assume the following nonparametric structural equation model: $S=f_S(U_S); W=f_W(S, U_W); A=f_A(S,W,U_A); Y=f_Y(W, A, U_Y),$ where each variable is a deterministic, unknown function, $f$, of unobserved exogenous errors, $(U_S, U_W, U_A, U_S)$, as well as possibly observed endogenous variables \citep{Pearl2009}.
+We assume $S$ can be separated into a source population, $S=1$, and a target population, $S=0$.
+We also assume $A$ denotes a binary treatment/exposure variable. $Y$ can be binary or numerical.

 We use $\P$ to denote the distribution of $O$. $\P$ is an element of the nonparametric statistical model defined as all continuous densities on $O$.
 We let $\E$ denote expectation, and define $\P f = \int f(o)\dd \P(o)$ for a given function $f(o)$.